gwilbur/aprilandgreg.us/_pages/book-now.md

 out the form provided by our travel agency.
 To reserve a room, you'll need an initial deposit of $150 per person.

-## Important Dates

-These are a few hard deadlines for when payments are due.
-We'll do our best to remind everyone when they are coming up, but here they are for you to keep in
-mind:

-- July 15, 2016: $150 per person deposit is due to hold your room at the group rate
-- July 25, 2016: Unused rooms will be released and deposits become non-refundable
-- August 15, 2016: Final payments must be submitted
-- August 22, 2016: Total payment becomes non-refundable

 ## Other Important Information

 If you haven't already, check out our [Travel Info](/passports/) pages,